SimplexCC/sell-docs/source/includes/_sell-txn-flow.md

 ## Checkout ##

-* quote if needed
-* "login" screen / email verification
-* payment method selection / payment method details / billing info details
-* checks: aml, pep, ...
-* refund
+When your end-user is redirected to the transaction URL the checkout flow starts.

+As mentioned, if your end-user arrives without having gone through the "Quote" stage first, they will first choose how much cryptocurrency to sell.

+During the checkout flow the end-user is asked to fill in their email (or simply select it from a list if Simplex already knows them), their credit card details (or again simply select from a list), and their billing details.
+In some cases the end-user is already also asked for KYC documents.

+Simplex then runs its proprietary AI Risk Engine, and verifies that the transaction meets policy guidelines and AML rules.
+When all checks pass the transaction is approved.

 ## Money Changes Hands ##

 After Simplex has approved the transaction it is time for crypto and fiat money to change hands.
-Simplex instructs you to send the cryptocurrencies, and once that happens sends the fiat money to your end-user.
+Simplex instructs you to send the cryptocurrencies by creating a blockchain transaction.

+Once Simplex detects that blockchain transaction it verifies that the amount is correct (or else the cryptocurrencies are returned --- a "refund") and then sends the fiat money to your end-user.

 Both your end-user and you are notified at this point, and the transaction is finalized.